mollysec/cryptography/README.md

 # Cryptography
-List of algorithms analyzed during the 'Cryptography' course from the 'Master Degree in ICT Engineering', University of Padova, A.Y.
+List of algorithms analysed during the 'Cryptography' course from the M.Sc. in ICT Engineering, Università degli Studi di Padova, a.y.
 2020/2021.

 ## Primality test algorithms
 **Goal:** state whether a given natural number is prime or composite.